Military uniforms of the Confederate States: Design

 The first of the Artillery uniforms were a variety of handmade and personally customized uniforms.
 By 1862, the Confederate uniforms became organized.
 They became cadet gray and were to be lined with a layer of red around the sleeve.
 The pants legs were light blue.
 Even after the uniforms were organized many of the artillerymen wore regular clothes due to the heat and discomfort caused by the regular uniforms.

 Buttons

 In the Confederate Artillery, a normal junior officer had two rows of seven evenly spaced buttons, grouped into pairs, while a senior officer could have as many as eight buttons in two rows.

-Hats
+Caps

 The kepi was also standard issue to the artillerymen, they were made red to match that of the rest of their uniforms.
 During the summer months they were also allowed to wear straw hats because of the heat.